English

 Curriculum Implementation

-Our English curriculum is derived around a sequence of high quality age-appropriate texts.
+From Year 1 to Year 6, our English curriculum is derived around a sequence of high quality age-appropriate texts.
 We use each book to create opportunities to develop reading fluency and comprehension with a focus on key reading strategies and skills; develop grammar and punctuation knowledge and understanding to use and apply across the wider curriculum; explore the writing structure and features of different genres, identify the purpose and audience; plan and write an initial piece of writing with a clear context and purpose before evaluating the effectiveness of writing by editing and redrafting.

 The English curriculum at St Oswald’s Church of England Primary School is distinctive and highly imaginative and has a clear and coherent rationale that underpins it successfully securing the active interest and enthusiasm of all groups of pupils.
 It provides constant opportunities for discovery and challenge and for pupils to take greater responsibility for their learning.
 English is mapped for the year linked to class topics when appropriate.
 Whole School Initiatives are planned on the English Medium and Long Term plan.